How To Tell If A Frog Is Poisonous

 Only a handful of species within the Dendrobates family are considered deadly to humans.
 In fact, at the time of writing this, I was unable to find a single published report of someone dying as the result of a frog.

 Researchers believe poison frogs produce toxins after eating alkaloid-containing insects.
-In fact, hobbyists have been successfully keeping dart frogs as pets for years.
-They don’t have access to these alkaloid-containing insects in captivity and due to this, they’re not poisonous.
+In fact, hobbyists have successfully kept dart frogs as pets for years.
+Because they do not have access to alkaloid-containing insects in captivity, they’re not poisonous.

 Interesting Facts About Colorful Animals

 In the animal world, bright colors mean “stop!”
 “I’m dangerous”.
 This system tends to work, as bright colors often suffice in deterring would-be predators from attacking.